apache/spark/docs/streaming-programming-guide.md

 "Full" Filesystems such as HDFS tend to set the modification time on their files as soon as the output stream is created.
-When a file is opened, even before data has been completely written, it may be included in the `DStream` &mdash;after which updates to the file within the same window will be ignored.
+When a file is opened, even before data has been completely written, it may be included in the `DStream` - after which updates to the file within the same window will be ignored.
 That is: changes may be missed, and data omitted from the stream.

 To guarantee that changes are picked up in a window, write the file